-In \S \ref{s5}, we consider the case when the space $\Sigma_p$ of velocities at each $p$ is an ellipsoid.
+In \S \ref{s5} we consider the case when the space $\Sigma_p$ of velocities at each $p$ is an ellipsoid.
 According to \cite{M16,R}, this is an experimental fact for wildfires; anyway, it can be regarded as a first approximation to anisotropies.
 If the ellipsoid is centered at the origin then $F$ becomes a (time-dependent) Riemannian metric $h$ but, otherwise, such centers determine a vector field $W$ and, then, a Finsler metric of Randers type with Zermelo data $(h,W)$, as studied in \cite{M16}.
 Here, we observe that this ellipsoidal case is also the case when $\C$ is the cone structure of a Lorentzian metric $g$.
 Then, this metric and the corresponding ODE for cone geodesics are written explicitly in Prop. \ref{lem:lorentz} and Thm. \ref{t5.3}, resp., providing a non-Finslerian alternative to \cite{M16}.
 Moreover, the latter theorem yields an extension to the time-dependent case of the correspondence between relativistic stationary spacetimes and Randers spaces in \cite{CJS11} (compare also with \cite{GHWW}).

-In \S \ref{s6} the case of strong wind is considered.
+In \S \ref{s6}, the case of strong wind is considered.
 Now, $\Sigma$ and $T=\partial/\partial t$ yield a (time-dependent) wind Finslerian structure, \S \ref{6.0}.
-This is a geometric notion introduced in \cite{CJS} with independent interest (see for example \cite{JS17}).
-In \S \ref{6.1}, we explain how $\C$ and the region affected by the wave can be described as before just replacing $T$ by a comoving vector field.
-However, as emphasized in Rem. \ref{r6.1} the trajectories of the wave are naturally described in terms of the conic Finsler metric associated with the wind Finsler structure.
+This is a geometric notion introduced in \cite{CJS} with independent interest (see, e.g., \cite{JS17}).
+In \S \ref{6.1} we explain how $\C$ and the region affected by the wave can be described as before just replacing $T$ by a comoving vector field.
+However, as emphasized in Rem. \ref{r6.1} the trajectories of the wave are naturally described in terms of the conic Finsler metric associated with the wind Finslerian structure.
 Finally, an application to the active part of a wildfire is also given, \S \ref{6.2}.

 Summing up, the spacetime viewpoint we adopt throughout this work enables us to settle a unified geometric framework for wave propagation in general situations (time and direction-dependent propagation, arbitrary wind, and space and source of arbitrary dimensions).
 As a consequence, we have been able to deal with new issues such as the null cut properties of the wave trajectories, \S \ref{s4.1}, or the strong wind case, \S \ref{s6}.